TylerFisher/blog/content/posts/2022-03-08_a-blog-in-this-economy.md

 If I have a mission for this blog, it is simply to make myself a better communicator and thinker through the practice of writing.
 As I'm writing this, I can feel how stilted my language is.
 These muscles are atrophied.
 I hope, when I look back on this post in a year, I can see an improvement in my prose and my thoughts.
 Hopefully, I'll be more enjoyable to read too.

 I have no parameters on what I'm going to write about.
 I'd like to push myself to write about more than work and the internet.
 I like other things, and I don't express that part of myself enough.
 I hope this blog can be a space for that.

-Finally, since I waxed poetic about building your own place online, I want to be clear about something.
-I didn't build this from scratch; I'm using [Ghost](https://ghost.org).
-While there was a temptation to build everything on my own, doing so would mean I'd never launch.
-Ghost handles the stuff I don't want to deal with, like content management and servers.
-It also lets me publish all my posts as newsletters.
-Sign up if you want posts from me in your inbox!